janrochat/chipwits-forth/c64/README.md

 # Future Work

 Further work needs to be done:
-* decode the other disks in this set
 * catalog the latest version of the source code that is not corrupt
 * assemble an ASCII listing of the complete latest source
 * get the source for the full game to build and run